 Is The Programme Accredited?

 Yes.
 The BTh Hons is accredited by the Council on Higher Education and registered with the Department of Higher Education and Training.
 The BTh Hons is a complete qualification on level 8 on South Africa’s National Qualifications Framework.

 How Are The Courses Delivered?

 The courses are delivered via our online system, MySats.
-You will download all your study materials (some courses require you to purchase prescribed textbooks) from the site.
+You will access all your study materials (some courses require you to purchase prescribed textbooks) on the site.
 You will be able to interact with the lecturer and other students through a forum that is available on the site.
 You will also submit your assignments and receive your results on MySats.
-Each Honours course is offered over six months.
-You are required to complete the readings by the mid-point of the course, and pass the assessment task based on the readings.
-The second half of the course is devoted to writing your research paper.
 There are prescribed dates for the submission of each assignment; if you fail to meet one of those dates, you fail the course.